okeeffed/developer-notes/manual/Web/Web-Concepts.md

 2. Painting: This is the process of filling in pixels.
 It involves drawing out elements.
 3. Compositing: Browser draws element to the screen in the correct order so the page renders correctly.

-### Reduce browser reflows and when to promote an element to the GPU
+### Reflows and when to promote to GPU

+This refers to the re-calculation of positions and dimensions of all elements, which leads to re-rendering part or all of the document.
+Changing a single element can affect all children, ancestors, and siblings.